Statement regarding the employment of Prime Minister Gillard

-As Slater & Gordon has previously indicated these events occurred more than 17 years ago.
-None of the individuals involved remain in the employment of Slater & Gordon.
+As Slater and Gordon has previously indicated these events occurred more than 17 years ago.
+None of the individuals involved remain in the employment of Slater and Gordon.

-Slater & Gordon has previously made clear it will continue to uphold the right of former and existing clients and staff to confidentiality in respect of all communications.
+Slater and Gordon has previously made clear it will continue to uphold the right of former and existing clients and staff to confidentiality in respect of all communications.

-Slater & Gordon is only able to make comment on the basis of records it now holds.
+Slater and Gordon is only able to make comment on the basis of records it now holds.

-In that context, the firm has received permission from the Prime Minister, Ms Gillard, a former salaried partner, to set out details of her employment history with Slater & Gordon.
+In that context, the firm has received permission from the Prime Minister, Ms Gillard, a former salaried partner, to set out details of her employment history with Slater and Gordon.

 This statement is based on those records.

-Ms Gillard worked in the industrial department of Slater & Gordon in 1988 through to 1995.
+Ms Gillard worked in the industrial department of Slater and Gordon in 1988 through to 1995.

-During that time Ms Gillard acted for a wide variety of trade unions and individuals in employment related matters including various branches of the AWU from 1991 until 1995.
+During that time Ms Gillard acted for a wide variety of trade unions and individuals in employment related cases including various branches of the AWU from 1991 until 1995.